 b – In order to meet statutory filing deadlines for individual Self Assessment returns we require personal tax information from you no later than:

 – 30 September after tax year end (5 April) in the form of a completed Self Assessment Questionnaire and any supporting paperwork

 Where tax information is received after this deadline:

-d.
-Where, on your request, we engage the services of specialists or third parties we do not accept liability for their work or advice.
+d – Where, on your request, we engage the services of specialists or third parties, or recommend specialists and third parties to you, we do not accept liability for their work or advice

 Our working papers do not constitute a nominal ledger nor do they qualify as Statutory Accounting information under the Companies Act.